mathieu-aubin/xtinypng-cli/README.md

 	tinypng assets/img1 assets/img2

-To shrink a single PNG image (`assets/img/demo.png` in this example), you may run the following command.
+To shrink a single PNG/JPEG image (`assets/img/demo.png` in this example), you may run the following command.

 	tinypng assets/img/demo.png